AcompanhaLegis/acompanha-legis-api/README.md

 ## Acompanha Legis

-This a project to make us rich.
+This is a project for compile data from Dados Abertos da Camara and serve though API to [Camara data portal](https://github.com/AcompanhaLegis/camara-data-portal).

 ## Docker